Ashen, Essex

 Ashen is a village and civil parish in Essex, England.
 It is located about 8 km east-southeast of Haverhill and is 36 km north from the county town of Chelmsford.
 The village lies to the south of the River Stour, which here forms the county boundary with Suffolk.
-The village is in the district of Braintree and the parliamentary constituency of Saffron Walden.
+The village is in the district of Braintree and in the parliamentary constituency of the same name.
 The parish is part of the Bumpsteads and Upper Colne parish cluster.

-According to the 2011 census it had a population of 323.
+At the 2021 census the parish had a population of 354.